Keerthana1695/Openshift-AI/README.md

 # RAG-based Knowledge Assistant on Red Hat OpenShift AI

-This project demonstrates a Retrieval-Augmented Generation (RAG) pipeline for querying internal documents using OpenShift AI, FAISS, and OpenAI.
+This project demonstrates a Retrieval-Augmented Generation (RAG) pipeline for querying internal documents using OpenShift AI, PostgreSQL+pgvector, and OpenAI.

 ## Components

 - **Jupyter Notebook** for document ingestion and embedding
-- **FAISS Vector Store** for similarity search
+- **PostgreSQL+pgvector Vector Store** for similarity search
 - **FastAPI Backend** to serve QA endpoint
-- **Streamlit Frontend** as a chatbot interface
+- **React Frontend** as a chatbot interface
 - **Deployed on OpenShift** using containerized microservices

 ## Setup Steps